JofArnold/about/README.md

 # About

-Hello, I'm Jof (pronouced with a hard J).
+Hello, I'm Jof.

-I'm an engineering manager and software engineer.
+I'm an engineering manager and software engineer specializing in React Native.

 I've been coding since the '90s, full time since '06, React since 2013, React Native since 2017.

-Most of my spare time is spent on blockchain dev specialising in zero knowledge proofs.
+Most of my spare time is spent on blockchain dev specialising in zero knowledge proofs - with a particular interest in the economic systems that ZKPs can enable - but I also sculpt in wood from time to time.

 I have a slightly strange history involving nuclear reactor inspection robots, Russian space craft, motorsport, fuel injection systems and a couple of startups.
 You can find out more on my site below.

 # Socials